vikshiv/vikshiv.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I'm Vikram Shivakumar, a PhD student at Johns Hopkins University, department of Computer Science.
+I'm Vikram Shivakumar, a PhD student at Johns Hopkins University (CS) with a NSF graduate research fellowship.
 I am currently working under the supervision of [Dr. Ben Langmead](https://www.langmead-lab.org), working on developing efficient computational methods for genomic analysis.

 A bit more about me
 ======